-- Heparin resistance is common in CAC, with a severity increasing in parallel to the illness severity.
+- Heparin resistance is common in CAC, with a severity increasing in parallel with the illness severity.
 In ICU patients, this is a very common problem.

 - The mechanism of heparin resistance appears to be that COVID stimulates the production of acute-phase reactive proteins which bind to heparin and thereby reduce the effective “free” heparin which is available.

-- DVT prophylaxis should generally be maintained – unless platelets are below 25.(ISTH guidelines 3/25).
+- DVT prophylaxis should generally be maintained – unless platelets are below 25,000 .(ISTH guidelines 3/25).

 - 🛑 Standard dosing of DVT prophylaxis fails in ICU patients due to heparin resistance, as discussed above.
 For example: